5 Seating Adaptations Available for Mobility Vehicles in Ontario

 2026 Toyota Sienna - rear view of a grey 2026 Toyota Sienna with the rear-entry wheelchair ramp deployed - Courtland Mobility - Accessible car dealership in Burlington, Ontario

 All seating adaptations must be installed by certified technicians who understand vehicle structural requirements, crash protection systems, and mobility equipment standards.
-Ontario's NMEDA and QAP-certified dealers have the training and equipment to properly integrate adaptive seating while maintaining vehicle safety.

 Professional installation ensures that modifications don't compromise airbag function, structural integrity, or manufacturer warranties applicable to unmodified components.
 Technicians verify that all components are rated for the user's weight, that securement points are properly reinforced, and that electrical systems are integrated safely with the vehicle's existing wiring.